navariltd/navari_rfq_opening/README.md

 ## RFQ Opening Process

-Customization on RFQ and Supplier Quotation Opening process.
+Extensions for ERPNext Request for proposal and Supplier Quotation Opening Process.

 ### Installation